ritabrokhman/mcp-llama-integration/README.md

         **' docker rmi <timage_id_or_name> '**

 To view the Metrics use these commands in the terminal:
+    1. sqlite3 context.db
-    1. SELECT *
+    2. SELECT *
-    2. FROM metrics
+    3. FROM metrics
-    3. ORDER BY timestamp
+    4. ORDER BY timestamp
-    4. DESC LIMIT 10 (optional)
+    5. DESC LIMIT 10 (optional)

+    In one line: SELECT * FROM metrics ORDER BY timestamp;

 To view the Database use these commands in the terminal:
     1. sqlite3 context.db
     2. SELECT *
     3. FROM context

+    In one line: SELECT * FROM context;

 ## **Use Cases**